jeffpar/pcjs/software/pcx86/env/softlogic/doubledos/2.1f/index.md

     autoType: $date\r$time\r\B:\rDOUBLEDOS\r
 ---

-This version of DoubleDOS was archived by [@jeffpar](/disks/pcx86/personal/random/) and likely patched as well (e.g., to disable copy protection), since the date for `DOUBLEDO.EXE` is almost a year newer than the rest of the files.
+This version of DoubleDOS comes from the [PCjs Software Archive](/software/pcx86/sw/misc/pcjs/) and likely patched as well (e.g., to disable copy protection), since the date for `DOUBLEDO.EXE` is almost a year newer than the rest of the files.

 It also seems to be very DOS version-sensitive.
 It crashes on PC DOS 2.00 but appears to work OK on PC DOS 2.10, so